-Paris officials confirmed that Kardashian West’s driver the night of the robbery and his brother were among 17 people taken into custody Monday
+Three Paris officials, speaking on condition of anonymity to discuss the ongoing investigation, confirmed that Kardashian West’s driver the night of the robbery and his brother were among 17 people taken into custody Monday.